Technology / Networking

 What is iLBC?

 ILBC stands for Internet Low Bitrate Codec.
-Its bit rate is around 15 Kbps and its codec sampling size is 38 bytes.
-One of the best things about iLBC is its ability to gracefully degrade speech quality when too many frames are lost.
+Its bit rate is around 15 Kbps, and its codec sampling size is 38 bytes.
+One of the best things about iLBC is its ability to degrade speech quality when too many frames are lost gracefully.

-Now that we have a good understanding of the four different protocols, let's circle back and talk about how we can calculate bandwidth size for each.
+Now that we understand the four different protocols let's revisit the topic of calculating bandwidth size for each.

 Calculating Bandwidth Size